Code

 When doing importance sampling, the more similar \(g\) and \(f\) are, the better the results will be.
 In practice, inferences are more reliable when \(g\) has a larger support than \(f\), that is, when it is “wider”, intuitively we need the samples of \(g\) to cover the entire support of \(f\), or actually to ensure we are not missing any high-density regions.

-Now that we have a better idea of importance sampling let’s see how we can use it.
-The distribution we know is the posterior distribution, and the one we want to approximate by importance sampling is the posterior distribution leaving one out \(p(y_i \mid \theta_{-i}^j)\).
+The distribution we know is the posterior distribution, and the one we want to approximate by importance sampling is the posterior distribution leaving one observation out \(p(y_i \mid \theta_{-i}^j)\).
 Therefore, the importance weights that we are interested in calculating are:

 \[ w_i^j \propto \frac{p(\theta^j \mid y_{-i} )}{p(\theta^j \mid y)} \propto \frac{p(\theta) \prod_{i\not =-i}^n p(y_i \mid \theta)}{p(\theta) \prod_i^n p(y_i \mid \theta)} \propto \frac{1}{p(y_i \mid \theta^j) } \]

-That is the all terms in the numerator and the denominator will cancel out except for only one!
+The beauty of this expression is that all terms in the numerator and the denominator will cancel out except for only one!
 The likelihood for the observation we want to remove, that will remain in the denominator.
-Note that these weights are not normalized, so to use them we need to divide each weight by the total sum of the weights.
-Then we can use the weights to estimate the ELPD as:

 \[ \sum_i^N \log \left( \frac{1}{S} \sum_j^S w_i^j p(y_i \mid \theta^j) \right) \]